Lucky or Unlucky?

 Just how destructive was the overall effect of TEL on the planet?

-In the 1950s Clair Cameron Patterson began work on outlining the geochemical evolution of the Earth.
+In the 1950s Clair Paterson began work on outlining the geochemical evolution of the Earth.
 One of his findings was that deep ocean levels contained 3-10 times less lead than surface water.
 On examining ice cores and measuring the amount of lead traces, he was able to determine that the addition of TEL to fuels marked the beginning of significant lead contamination that was many times greater than suspected.

 It was so bad that he made it part of his life’s work to raise awareness of lead poisoning.
-It was due to his campaigning that, in 1973, the Environmental Protection Agency began a phased removal of lead fuel additives with the results that lead levels in Americans dropped by some 80% and clearer skies became more normal over cities.
+It was due to his campaigning that in 1973 the Environmental Protection Agency began a phased removal of lead fuel additives with the results that lead levels in Americans dropped by some 80% and clearer skies became more normal over cities.

 The concept that Midgley tried out was the combining of fluorine with hydrocarbons.
 The thinking was that the bond between fluorine atoms and carbon atoms would be so strong that it would not react with other chemicals and thus could be considered inert or non-reactive.
-Eventually his team synthesized dichlorodifluoromethane, better known as Freon-12.
+Eventually his team synthesized dichlorodicarbomethane better known as Freon.
 It was an instant commercial success and revolutionized the refrigeration and air conditioning industry overnight.
 It also became the propellant of choice in all spray products from deodorants to hair sprays.

 Award followed award.

-It was not until the 1970s that various studies began to discover that chlorofluorocarbons (CFCs), of which Freon was a significant part, might be destructive to life on Earth.6
+It was not until the 1970s that various studies began to discover that Chlorofluorocarbons (CFC’s) of which Freon was a significant part might be destructive to life on Earth.6

 Oxygen is usually found in a gaseous state in the atmosphere as a pair of atoms (O2).
 Ozone is formed when three Oxygen atoms combine (O3) usually as the result of electrical discharges such as lightning.
 Although there is not a lot of it, ozone forms a thin layer in the upper atmosphere that absorbs much of the Ultraviolet Radiation that is harmful to life.
-The layer is self-replicating because ozone breaks down when absorbing UV rays and then recombines in a continuous self-generating process that produces around 12% of the ozone layer each day.
+The layer is self-replicating because ozone breaks down when absorbing UV rays and then recombines in a continuous process that produces around 12% of the ozone layer each day.

 Freon is extremely stable.
 Midgley was very right on that point.
-Freon and other CFCs are not easily broken down chemically nor are they dissolved by rain and washed out of the atmosphere.
+Freon and other CFC’s are not easily broken down chemically nor are they dissolved by rain and washed out of the atmosphere.
 They simply float about and are carried by winds into the upper atmosphere.
 There, the strong UV radiation that the ozone layer absorbs and prevents from striking the Earth is able to break down the CFCs but only after long exposure (up to 100 years).
 Unfortunately for life on Earth, the breakup of each Freon molecule releases two atoms of chlorine.

 One chlorine atom can break down about 100,000 ozone molecules.
-The overall effect is that ozone molecules are destroyed in greater number than they can be replaced by natural processes, allowing more and more UV radiation to strike the Earth and those that live on it.7
+The overall effect is that ozone molecules are destroyed in greater number than they can be replaced by natural processes allowing more and more UV radiation to strike the Earth and those that live on it.7

 The environmental impact of Midgley’s second discovery is not only still creating problems but is likely to for some time.